Anshuban/my-fullstack-app/README.md

 # Full-Stack Shift Scheduler

 A full-stack application to generate shift schedules for employees based on the input data.
-The backend is built using Spring Boot, and the frontend is built using React.
+The backend is built using Spring Boot.
 The application communicates between the frontend and backend via HTTP requests to generate and display schedules.

 ## Technologies Used